-We will study advanced grammar and vocabulary to enhance your GCSE language abilities, preparing you to read unadapted Latin in the form of original prose and verse texts.
+We study advanced grammar and vocabulary to enhance your GCSE language abilities, preparing you to read unadapted Latin in the form of original prose and verse texts.

-The set texts we will study are Cicero’s Philippics (based on a series of speeches Cicero gave against Mark Antony), and the satirical verses of Horace.
+The set texts we study are Cicero’s Philippics (based on a series of speeches Cicero gave against Mark Antony), and the satirical verses of Horace.